Land Rover Range Rover Velar Review 2023 | Top Gear

 What's the verdict?

-For the driver, it’s about relaxed security rather than engagement.
+For the driver, the Velar is about relaxed security rather than engagement.
 Let it lower your heartbeat and enjoy the panoramic view of the scenery.
-And the new range of engines appear to have futureproofed it a little longer.
+And the new range of engines have futureproofed it a little longer.

 The Rivals